 - No more than 9 hours of credit may be transferred into the program from other graduate programs.
 Students who enter the M.A. program already holding an M.A. degree may not transfer into the program any credits that applied toward the M.A. degree already held.

-- Ethics and Social or Political Philosophy (one course).
+- Values (one course).
 The courses which satisfy this requirement are 5100 (Ethics), 5110 (Contemporary Moral Theory), 5120 (Philosophy and Animals), 5200 (Contemporary Political Philosophy), 5210 (Philosophy and Social Policy), 5230 (Bioethics and Public Policy), 5240 (Seminar in Environmental Philosophy), 5260 (Philosophy of Law), 6100 (Seminar in Ethics), and 6200 (Seminar in Social and Political Philosophy); others upon approval of the Graduate Director.
 Students are encouraged to take the Ethics proseminar being offered for the year (5100).

 - Thesis and Oral Defense: Each student must prepare a thesis plan acceptable to the Chair of his or her Thesis Committee, and proceed to write the thesis working as closely as necessary with the Chair.
 At the appropriate time, the Committee will convene to hold a final oral defense of the thesis.
 A copy of the thesis must be furnished to each committee member at least two weeks prior to the scheduled date of the defense.

-- Non-thesis MA: The Department will award a non-thesis M.A. to any student who has completed thirty-six credits of graduate-level coursework with a B+ average or better.
+- Non-Thesis MA: The Department will award a non-thesis M.A. to any student who has completed thirty-six credits of graduate-level coursework with a B+ average or better.
 Twenty-four hours of coursework must be in Philosophy.
 The student must also meet the standard logic requirement and take six credits in each of our three general areas: history, values, and M&E. Standard restrictions on the number of credits earned from Special Topics and from Independent Study apply.
+Please note that transfer courses applied toward the PhD can not count toward the non-theis M.A.

 - Normal progress and readmission to the M.A. program: A master’s student who is not enrolled in courses and has not been enrolled for six consecutive regular semesters (fall and spring) must successfully petition to remain in the master’s program, prior to recommencing formal work toward the degree (that is, prior to enrolling in any courses, signing up for thesis hours, or scheduling a thesis defense).
 The petition will take the form of a substantial letter explaining the circumstances surrounding the student’s separation from the program and making a case that the student is in now in a position to complete the degree in a timely manner.
 Petitions will be reviewed by the Graduate Curriculum Committee.
 Any student whose petition is approved may enroll in classes or schedule a thesis defense in the semester immediately following approval or in the semester immediately following that one.
 (If the student does not enroll or defend in either of those semesters, the student must file a new petition if the student wishes to recommence formal work toward the degree.)
 A student whose petition is denied is allowed to re-apply to the graduate program, via the standard procedure, without any loss of credit from work previously done, if the student is readmitted.